The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: The toric case

 \item The following are equivalent for any tuple $\bP=(P_j)_{j\in J}\in M^J$: \begin{enumerate} \item $\sum P_j=0\in M$. \item $\SP(M_\bbR,\bP)\neq\emptyset$. \item There exists $\beta\in\NE(Y)$ compatible with $\bP$ as in \cref{rem:compatible_curve_class}.
 (If such $\beta$ exists, it is unique.) \end{enumerate} \item Assume the equivalent conditions in (\ref{prop:toric_case:P}) hold and let $\beta$ be compatible with $\bP$.
 For any $i\in I$, consider the commutative diagram

-The following hold: \begin{enumerate} \item The top horizontal map $\Phi_i$ is an open immersion; and it is an isomorphism over $\cM_{0,n}\times U$. \item The bottom horizontal map $\Phi^t_i$ is an open immersion; and it is an isomorphism over $M^\trop_{0,n}\times M_\bbR$. \item The left vertical map $\Sp$ is a continuous map. \end{enumerate} \end{enumerate} \end{proposition} \begin{proof} Since $\pi\colon(Y,D)\to (Y_\rt,D_\rt)$ is an isomorphism, we have $E=\emptyset$, $Y^\idt=\emptyset$ and $W=Y$, notation as in \cref{sec:log_CY}.
+The following hold: \begin{enumerate} \item The top horizontal map $\Phi_i$ is an open immersion; and it is an isomorphism over $\cM_{0,n}\times U$. \item The bottom horizontal map $\Phi^t_i$ is an open immersion; and it is an isomorphism over $M^\trop_{0,n}\times M_\bbR$. \end{enumerate} \end{enumerate} \end{proposition} \begin{proof} Since $\pi\colon(Y,D)\to (Y_\rt,D_\rt)$ is an isomorphism, we have $E=\emptyset$, $Y^\idt=\emptyset$ and $W=Y$, notation as in \cref{sec:log_CY}.
 Moreover, the logarithmic tangent bundle $T_Y(-\log D)$ is trivial.
 Therefore, all the conditions in \cref{nota:Msm} are empty conditions.
 So the first equality in (\ref{prop:toric_case:equation}) holds.

 Since there is no non-constant invertible functions on $\bbA^1_k$, for any map $f\colon\bbP^1_k\to Y$ whose image is not contained in $D$, the preimage $f\inv(D)$ contains at least 2 points.
 Therefore, every irreducible component of the domain of any stable map in $\cM(U,\bP,\beta)$ must contain at least three special points.
 This implies the second equality in (\ref{prop:toric_case:equation}).